Topics in Anesthesia

 Physician Assistants: The American Academy of Physician Assistants (AAPA) accepts certificates of participation for educational activities certified for AMA PRA Category I Credit™ from organizations accredited by ACCME or a recognized state medical society.
 Physician assistants may receive a maximum of 20 hours of Category I credit for completing this program.

 Registered Nurses: NWAS is an approved provider for the following state nursing boards: AR, DC, FL, GA, KS, KY, NH, SC, WV, and WY (Provider Number 50-7480).
-This program offers ___ contact hours.
 This program offers 20 contact hours.

 AANA is an approved provider by the California Board of Registered Nursing, CEP #10862.